cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise-free.markdown

 and all Hosts.
 Thus, business policy that you create in the Policy Server can be deployed to Hosts throughout your company.
 Bootstrapping completes the installation process.
 * **Log in to the Mission Portal.** The Mission Portal is a graphical user interface that allows you to verify the the actual state of all your Hosts, thus ensuring that your promises are being executed.
-By using the **Design Center** inside the Mission Portal, you can also define new desired states (business policies) for your infrastructure.
 * **Try out the Tutorials.** Links to three tutorials give you a head start on learning CFEngine.